hasadna/knesset-data/docs/dataservice/README.md

 Messages does not currently have a new api

+## See also

-All the knesset APIs are available [here](http://main.knesset.gov.il/Activity/Info/Pages/Databases.aspx)
+* All the knesset APIs are available [here](http://main.knesset.gov.il/Activity/Info/Pages/Databases.aspx)
+* See [constants.py](/python/knesset_data/dataservice/constants.py) for the definitive list of the available service endpoints